We produce mortality statistics in line with the Code of Practice for Statistics, which are free from any political interference.

 Download this table Table 2: Number of late registrations not included in the annual death occurrence dataset.xls .csv

-The population estimates used to calculate mortality rates are mid-year estimates of the resident population of England and Wales, based on the Census.
+The population estimates used to calculate mortality rates are mid-year estimates of the resident population of England and Wales, based on the census.
 Our mid-year population estimates are updated figures using the most recent census, allowing for births, deaths, net migration and ageing of the population.
+When population estimates are not available for a current year population projections are used, as such, figures for 2021 are based on projected populations.

 The population estimates used are the most up to date when rates are produced.
 The specific population estimates used to calculate rates are detailed alongside published tables.
 Sometimes it is necessary to revise mortality rates following population estimate revisions.
 Any revisions to mortality rates are footnoted on tables.
 Further information on population estimates and their methodology is available.